Automatic Transmission Operation

 Just like engines, transmissions are very sensitive to leaks, and even small leaks can cause big problems if ignored.
 The most common leak points are the pan gasket, axle seals or drive line seals, and the cooler lines (the lines that carry transmission fluid to and from the cooler).

 One important rule: avoid using stop-leak additives.
 These products don’t actually fix leaks.
 Instead, they introduce debris into the transmission fluid, which can clog small passageways and shorten the life of the transmission.
 The same is true for radiator stop-leak products — they provide no lasting repair.
 The only real solution is to fix the leak properly and as soon as possible.
-Putting off a repair is risky; in fact, neglected leaks are one of the leading causes of both transmission and engine failure.
-Preventative maintenance is always cheaper than waiting until the damage is done.
+Putting off a leak is risky; in fact, neglecting leaks is one of the top reasons of both transmission and engine failure.
+Preventative maintenance is always cheaper than waiting until something overheats/fails.

 One common cause of leaks is improper torque on the transmission pan bolts.
 If the bolts are over-tightened, the pan metal bends around the bolt holes and prevents the gasket from sealing.
 Always use the proper torque specs when installing pan bolts.
 Another mistake is trying to stack two gaskets (“double gasketing”) to stop a leak.
 This does not work.
-Instead, make sure the pan rail (the flat surface around the bolt holes) is level.
-If it’s bent, replace the pan, then torque the bolts correctly.
+The REAL fix is to make sure the pan rail (the flat surface around the bolt holes) flat.
+If the pan can’t be flattened replace it.

 The type of gasket used also matters.
 Cork gaskets are low-quality and should generally be avoided.
 Most modern transmissions now use reusable gaskets (see Figure 36).
 These are durable, reliable, and can be reused multiple times.
-They usually feature raised rubber ribs and steel collars around the bolt holes, which help maintain a consistent seal without over-compression.
+They usually feature raised rubber ribs and steel collars around the bolt holes, which help maintain a consistent seal without over-compressing the gasket.

 Conclusion

 Not everyone in the automotive industry fully understands automatic transmissions or their operating principles.
-Those who do have a clear advantage, because this knowledge helps them see how the entire vehicle and its systems work together.
+Those who do have a clear advantage because this knowledge helps them see how the entire vehicle and how all of its systems work together.

 A solid foundation in planetary gear set outcomes is essential when learning about transmissions.
 Just as important is recognizing that automatic shifting depends on three main sensor inputs: